lennertderyck/dashboard/README.md

 - Set up GitHub pages for this repo (Settings > GitHub Pages on the bottom)

 ### 2. Forestry.io
 *Forestry is the easiest way of managing your startpage.
-If you have some experience with Jekyll you can also try it using a code Editor, but Forestry makes it very easy to update stuff.*
+If you have some experience with Jekyll you can also try it using a code Editor, but Forestry makes it very easy to update content.*
 - Visit <a href="https://forestry.io/signup" target="_blank" rel="noopener">Forestry.io</a> and make an account.
 Once your account is set up <a href="https://app.forestry.io/dashboard/#/add-site" target="_blank" rel="noopener">add your site</a>.
 - Connect your GitHub repo with your personal startpage with Forestry